ub-cavas/AutowareAuto/docs/demos/behavior_planner.md

 # How to start the stack

-The following instructions were tested on `origin/integration`.
+The following instructions were tested on `origin/integration` with commit `492953d66414ac1dd9ec09e766bccbe56d24a88f`.

 Start simulation as described [in the docs](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/lgsvl.html), then configure it properly